oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_InferenceOptimization/README.md

 ### Pre-requirement

 > NOTE: No action is required if users use Intel DevCloud as their environment.
-  Please refer to [Intel oneAPI DevCloud](https://intelsoftwaresites.secure.force.com/devcloud/oneapi) for Intel DevCloud.
+  Please refer to [Intel® DevCloud for oneAPI](https://intelsoftwaresites.secure.force.com/devcloud/oneapi) for Intel DevCloud.

  1. **Intel® AI Analytics Toolkit**
        You can refer to the oneAPI [main page](https://software.intel.com/en-us/oneapi) for toolkit installation,